Warner Pacific University

-Warner Pacific University is a private Christian university in Portland, Oregon.
+Warner Pacific University is a private Christian university in Portland, Oregon, United States.
 Founded in 1937, the university is accredited by the Northwest Commission on Colleges and Universities and affiliated with the Church of God.
+The university's colors, both Warner Pacific Blue and Mt.
+Tabor Green, represent the natural beauty of the surrounding Portland environment, specifically the water and evergreen landscape.

 History

 The school was established by the Church of God, whose founder was Daniel Sidney Warner.
 The church voted to establish the college in September 1935, and in January 1936 the church bought land in Spokane, Washington, for the school.
-It was then incorporated on February 9, 1937, as Pacific Bible College with classes starting in October 1937.
+It was then incorporated on February 9, 1937, as "Pacific Bible College" with classes starting in October 1937.

 Then Pacific Bible College moved to Oregon in 1940 to its current campus in the Mount Tabor neighborhood of Southeast Portland.
-In 1959, it was renamed as Warner Pacific College, and in 1961 received full accreditation by the Northwest Commission on Colleges and Universities.
+In 1959, it was renamed as "Warner Pacific College," and in 1961 received full accreditation by the Northwest Commission on Colleges and Universities.
 The university long sought to expand its campus, most recently (in 2006) pursuing the purchase of a nine-acre portion of city property adjoining the park.
 In its negotiations, the university was represented by attorney and former Parks commissioner Jim Francesconi, but that deal fell through when the neighborhood association got wind of negotiations and felt that the sale of the public land was improper.
-In 2018, the school changed its name to Warner Pacific University.

-As part of the COVID-19 pandemic, the school received between $1 million and $2 million in federally backed small business loan from Washington Trust Bank as part of the Paycheck Protection Program.
+The college was ranked as the sixth best among western regional colleges by U.S. News & World Report in 2016.
+In 2018, the school changed its name to Warner Pacific University, and (with 30.1% of its student body identifying as Latino or Hispanic) it became the first four-year college or university in Oregon to be designated a Hispanic-Serving Institution by the U.S. Department of Education.